imAIgene-Dream3D/BGT/README.md

 4. [Dynamic Gene Clustering](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Part4_Dynamic_Genes.ipynb)
 5. [Comparison to In vivo Data](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Part5_In_vivo_Comparison.ipynb)

+### Behavioral probability mapping

 [Behavioral Guided Transcriptomics](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Behavioral-guided_transcriptomics.R)
 we perform integrative analysis of scRNA -seq Data with Behavioral Clusters derived from Imaging.
 Here we utilize myriads of  computational methods to cluster scRNA-seq data, annotate these clusters with behaviorally relevant data, and infer the probabilistic behavioral landscape of individual immune ccells.
 The goal is to correlate gene expression profiles with phenotypic behavioral patterns to unravel cellular mechanisms in a spatial and temporal context.

-### What additional types of data does the extended BEHAV3D work with?
-1. Classified T cell Track Data (.rds) file
-2. CD8/CD4 Engagement frequency (.csv) file
-3. single cell Sequencing data

-- [//]: # (Commented instructions: Describe any new data types that the extended pipeline can process, such as additional imaging modalities or integration with other types of 'omics' data.)

-### What additional outputs does the extended BEHAV3D provide?
-1. Classified T cell Track Data (.rds) file
-- [//]: # (Commented instructions: List new outputs that the extended pipeline will generate, such as advanced visualizations, integration with genomic data, etc.)

 ## Extended Software and Hardware Requirements
-As the BGT pipeline is an extended implementation to the BEHAV3D protocol, the input data required to apply it is generated from BEHAV3D pipeline, which has been extensively described [REF NP BEHAV3D].
+As the BGT pipeline is an extended implementation to the BEHAV3D protocol, the input data required to apply it is generated from BEHAV3D pipeline, which has been extensively described [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6)
 BEHAV3D demands high-end workstations (RAM 64GB, CPU 3.7 HZ or more with at least 8 cores, GPU with 16GB VRAM or more) for data processing with Imaris ensuring analysis efficiency.
 For applying the BGT data analysis pipeline, a general workstation will be sufficient.
 In terms of user expertise, a basic understanding of R programming is required to run the data analysis pipeline.

 - [//]: # (Commented instructions: Mention any new software, hardware, or other system requirements that are specific to the extended pipeline.)

 ## Installations
+$${\color{red}Avi/and/Miguel}$$ we need to have an integrated version for installation of all the packages related to both parts. and ideally provide a docker image with the package for both parts
 BGT uses the following R libraries (R version 4.3.2 (2023-10-31)) :

 | Package        | Version |